Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Rank analysis via MCMC samples

-In BARCW and BARCM, we aim to learn the heterogeneity in rankers and subsequently improve as well as better interpret the rank aggregation results.
+In BARCW and BARCM, as well as their combination BARCMW, we aim to learn the heterogeneity in rankers and subsequently improve and better understand the rank aggregation results.
 Both methods deliver meaningful measures to detect heterogeneous rankers.

 In BARCW, we assume that all rankers share the same opinion and the samples from $p(\bm{w} \mid \Tau)$ measure the reliability of the input rankers.
 In BARCM, we assume that there exist a few groups of rankers with different opinions, despite all being reliable rankers.
-The MCMC samples from $p(\bm{q} \mid \Tau)$ estimate ranker clusters with different opinions.
-The number of clusters is determined by the number of distinct values in cluster allocation $\bm{q}$.
+The MCMC samples from $p(\bm{c} \mid \Tau)$ estimate ranker clusters with different opinions.
+The number of clusters is determined by the number of distinct values in cluster allocation $\bm{c}$.
 The opinion of rankers in cluster $k$ can be aggregated by the posterior means of $\alpha_i^{\langle k\rangle}+\bm{x}_{i}'\bm{\beta}^{\langle k\rangle}$'s.
-We compare both methods later in simulation studies and real applications.
+We compare both methods later in simulation and application.